 I can't see actions of managers that are reporting to me.

 It is not possible to view actions of your subordinates in your 'Direct reports' segment, because your managers in this segment are considered employees.
 To view their actions, make sure to switch your context to your 'All reports' segment, which includes your managers and their teams too.

 I accidentally marked an action as done.

-Change your view to Archived, where you will be able to view your archived action and restore it.
+Change your view to Completed, where you will be able to view your completed action and reopen it.

 I can't assign an action to someone else.